 These difficulties point to a more general problem: anytime algorithms must inherently provide suboptimal performance due to their ignorance of the user's utility function.
-It is simply not possible in general for an algorithm to quickly transform the best solution achievable from scratch in time tinto the best solution achievable in time t + 1.
+It is simply not possible in general for an algorithm to quickly transform the best solution achievable from scratch in time t into the best solution that would have been achievable given time t + 1.
 In the worst case, visiting the next-most-promising solution might require starting back at a child of the root node.
 Without the ability to decide during the search whether a distant solution is worth the expected effort of reaching it, anytime algorithms must be manually engineered according to a policy fixed in advance.
 Such hardcoded policies mean that there will inevitably be situations in which anytime algorithms will either waste time finding nearby poor-quality solutions or overexert themselves finding a very high quality solution when any would have sufficed.